 "Is there something you need, Mr. Denby?"

-But would Jess confide in him?
-She still looked as sweet as he remembered.
+And she was just as lovely as he remembered.
 Her thick blond hair was pulled back in a high bun, but curls danced about her cheeks.
 Her lips were as warm a pink as those little shells his sisters used to collect from the shore.
 Her curves showed to advantage in a high-waisted cotton gown printed in blocks of pink and white and topped with a modest white collar.